eadgyo/GX-Script-Editor/Readme.md

 (3) Panel where script will be created
 (4) Console output
 (5) Entities compilation order
-(6) Tests results
+(6) Tests result

 ## Creating GX-Script
 ![box](https://raw.githubusercontent.com/eadgyo/GX-Script-Editor/master/img/box.PNG)

-Select entities and add them to the script panel (3).
+Select entities and add them to the script panel (3), with add element button.
 Use green and blue rectangle to link them.
 You can also define default input by clicking on the input green rectangle ![GX-Script](https://raw.githubusercontent.com/eadgyo/GX-Script-Editor/master/img/greenbox.PNG).
 The value to the right is the default value that will be used if no input is set.

 ### Example
 In this section we will create a simple multiplication script:
 ![Multiplication failed](https://raw.githubusercontent.com/eadgyo/GX-Script-Editor/master/img/multiply_failed.PNG)
 As you can see, when validating or launching the script, tests failed.
-We are missing mandatory input entities.
+We are missing mandatory input entries.

 By adding two entities as input, and clicking on green rectangles, we can define input numbers (5 and 2.0 here).
 When launching the script, tests are all passed and we have the expected result: 10.0.
 ![Multiplication failed](https://raw.githubusercontent.com/eadgyo/GX-Script-Editor/master/img/multiply_valid.PNG)